 - Members should have or obtain sufficient knowledge of ARC and the oil and gas business to assist in providing advice and counsel on relevant issues.

-- Members shall ensure that they have the time to review available materials in advance of meetings and to attend all meetings of the Board and the committees on which they participate either in person or by tele-conference.
-To ensure that they have adequate time to devote to ARC's business, members should not participate in more than 6 boards of publicly listed corporations without the approval of the Board.
+- Members shall ensure that they have the time to review available materials in advance of meetings and are expected to attend all meetings of the Board and the committees on which they participate either in person or by tele-conference subject to unavoidable conflicts.

 - The Board shall be composed of at least seven individuals and not more than 12 individuals appointed by the shareholders at the Annual Meeting.

 - At least two-thirds of Board members should be independent Directors (within the meaning of section 1.4 of Multilateral Instrument 52-110) and free from any direct or indirect material relationship, being one that could, in the view of the Board of Directors, reasonably interfere with the exercise of the member’s independent judgment.